Link Budget Analysis for Reconfigurable Smart Surfaces in Aerial Platforms: Link Budget Analysis for RSS-Assisted Terrestrial Networks

 RSS in terrestrial environments can be placed on facades of buildings to smartly reflect signals toward users.
-Since such smart buildings are expected to be available in modern urbanized environments, we assume in the following the urban scenario of the 3GPP standard model \cite{3gpp38901study}\footnote{Practically, RSS is expected to be implemented where it would bring profit to service providers.
-Due to high density of customers in urban areas, it is more likely that RSS will be deployed massively in the urban environment, and may be rarely or never be used in rural environments.}.
-The total path-loss for the Tx-SRSS and SRSS-Rx links can be written as
+Since such smart buildings are expected to be available in modern urbanized environments, we assume in the following the urban scenario of the 3GPP standard model \cite{3gpp38901study} \footnote{Practically speaking, we envision that RSS to be deployed on the facades of high-rise buildings, which are available in urban environments.
+Also, we expect RSS to be implemented where they would bring profit to service providers.
+Due to the high density of customers in urban areas, it is more likely that RSS will be deployed massively in urban environments and perhaps rarely or never in rural environments.}.
+The total path loss for the Tx-SRSS and SRSS-Rx links can be written as

 where $\mathcal{P}^{\rm{LoS}}$ and $\mathcal{P}^{\rm{NLoS}}$ are the LoS and NLoS probabilities, $PL^{\rm{LoS}}$ and $PL^{\rm{NLoS}}$ are the associated losses in the LoS and NLoS conditions, and $PL_e$ accounts for the extra loss of indoor users.
-The latter exhibits a great variability with the building type, location within the building, and movement in the building.
-For $PL_e$ accurate calculation, we refer the reader to \cite{itu2020}.
-Nevertheless, we focus in our system on outdoor users, hence, $PL_e$ is ignored.
+The latter vary greatly in terms of building type, location within the building, and movement in the building.
+For an accurate calculation of $PL_e$, we refer the reader to \cite{itu2020}.
+But since the focus in our system is on outdoor users, $PL_e$ is ignored.